 The Shoulder Center of Kentucky is dedicated to excellence in patient care, research in shoulder biomechanics and function and education of physicians and patients.
-Our goal is to better understand how the shoulder works in function, how it sustains injuries, how to most effectively treat injuries, how to prevent injuries and how to improve performance.
+Our goals include better understanding of:

-The Shoulder Center of Kentucky was developed to focus on increasing the expertise in shoulder biomechanics, physical examination and clinical diagnosis, using surgical treatment and rehabilitation techniques that have been developed at the Lexington Clinic Orthopedics - Sports Medicine Center since its inception in 1983.
-Dr. Kibler joined by Dr. David Dome, Dr. Peter Hester and Dr. Trevor Wilkes provide the full-spectrum of patient care.
+Since 1983, the Shoulder Center of Kentucky has focused on increasing the expertise in shoulder biomechanics, physical examination and clinical diagnosis through the use of surgical treatment and rehabilitation techniques developed at the Lexington Clinic Orthopedics - Sports Medicine Center.

 The three key areas of expertise are: